-Craig graduated from Latrobe University with a Bachelor of Behavioural Science (Honours) and is a registered Psychologist with over 10 years’ experience and is a member of the Australian Psychological Society.
-He has worked in a range of roles in that time, including public mental health, private practice, forensic services and crisis assessment and support to organisations and individuals.
+Craig graduated from Latrobe University with a Bachelor of Behavioural Science (Honours) and is a registered Psychologist with over 10 years’ experience.
+Craig is a member of the Australian Psychological Society.
+Within his profession, he has worked in a range of roles, including public mental health, private practice, forensic services, crisis assessment and providing support to organisations and individuals.
 Craig is experienced in facilitating group based interventions and has delivered programs targeting depression and anxiety, violence reduction, and drug and alcohol rehabilitation.
 Craig is an experienced trainer for individuals and organisations in areas such as Mental Health First Aid, Violence Risk Assessment, Autism Spectrum Disorders and Responding to At Risk Individuals.

 Craig is the owner and Managing Director of Home Psychologist, a business providing psychological services to people in their own homes.
 Craig prides his business on providing affordable psychological services and support to vulnerable people that may not be able to access traditional services.